huggingface/blog/pretraining-bert.md

 ## 3. Preprocess the dataset

 Before we can get started with training our model, the last step is to pre-process/tokenize our dataset.
-We will use our trained tokenizer to tokenize our dataset and then push it to hub to load it easily later in our training.
+We will use our trained tokenizer to tokenize our dataset and then push it to the hub to load it easily later in our training.
 The tokenization process is also kept pretty simple, if documents are longer than `512` tokens those are truncated and not split into several documents.

 ```python